-10. Paul Scholes vs Zenit
+10. Paul Scholes Vs. Zenit

 It was the eve of the 2008 European Super Cup, and Paul Scholes was playing for Manchester United against Zenit St. Petersburg.
-The Russian outfit had surprised the European Champions, and were leading Scholes' team 2-1 with only a few minutes left on the clock.
+The Russian outfit had surprised the European Champions and was leading Scholes' team 2-1 with only a few minutes left on the clock.
 When a cross came into the penalty area, the plucky flame-haired United midfielder couldn't stand it any longer.
-He leapt into the air and swung his arm at the ball, diverting it into the goal.
+He leaped into the air and swung his arm at the ball, diverting it into the goal.
 When you can't win at football, play volleyball, right?
 Wrong.
 The referee saw it and sent him off to the rapturous laughter of many spectators.

-9. Sergio Aguero vs Recreativo
+9. Sergio Aguero Vs. Recreativo

 Here is an early clip of Sergio Aguero plying his trade for Atletico Madrid against Recreativo in the Spanish La Liga in 2006.
 It was a hard clip to find, but one that should be of interest to Premier League fans.
 Aguero is no angel, and one has to wonder whether the Argentinian international attended the Diego Maradona school of foul play.
 Indeed, the Manchester City player married Maradona's daughter in 2009.

-8. Luis Fabiano vs Ivory Coast
+8. Luis Fabiano Vs. Ivory Coast

 Brazil striker, Luis Fabiano, hit the headlines for all the wrong reasons during the 2010 FIFA World Cup.
 He handled the ball not once, but twice on his way to scoring against the Ivory Coast in their group-stage game.
 Brazil won the match 3-1, meaning Fabiano's goal wasn't as controversial as it could have been.
 After the tournament, Fabiano never scored for Brazil again.

-7. Luis Suarez vs Ghana
+7. Luis Suarez Vs. Ghana

-6. Joe Jordan vs Wales
+6. Joe Jordan Vs. Wales

 The year was 1977, and the setting was a match between Scotland and Wales in the qualifying campaign for the 1978 World Cup.
 With the score at 0-0, a long-throw appeared to strike an arm in the penalty area.
 What made this handball so famous was the mistaken identity of the culprit.
 Joe Jordan was a Scottish striker, and despite his arm making contact with the ball, the penalty was given to his team by the referee.
 The official appeared to mistake a Scottish arm for a Welsh one, and the controversial result saw Scotland qualify for the 1978 World Cup.

-5. Raul vs Leeds
+5. Raul Vs. Leeds

 In a 2001 Champions League match between Raul's Real Madrid side and Leeds United, the Madrid striker endeavored to divert the ball into the goal with his hand.
 The officials didn't see the infraction and the goal stood.
-Real Madrid went on to win the game 3-2, though both sides still qualified for the quarter finals.
+Real Madrid went on to win the game 3-2, though both sides still qualified for the quarter-finals.
 The incident is notable for the punishment Raul received.
 He was fined £8,000 by UEFA and banned for one match for his `unsporting behavior'.

-4. Abel Xavier vs France
+4. Abel Xavier Vs. France

-It was the semi finals of Euro 2000, and Abel Xavier's Portugal had battled France to a 1-1 draw.
+It was the semi-finals of Euro 2000, and Abel Xavier's Portugal had battled France to a 1-1 draw.
 The match entered extra time under the golden goal rule (where one goal wins all), but with 3 minutes to go, neither team had broken the deadlock.
 Then, up stepped Abel Xavier to block Sylvain Wiltord's shot with his hand.
-At first, it looked like a routine block, but after further inspection the officials gave France a penalty.
+At first, it looked like a routine block, but after further inspection, the officials gave France a penalty.
 Zidane scored, giving France a dramatic win.

-3. Lionel Messi vs Espanyol
+3. Lionel Messi Vs. Espanyol

 Argentine superstar, Lionel Messi, has emulated more than Diego Maradona's sublime skill.
-In a 2007 La Liga match, Messi's Barcelona were trailing 1-0 to city rivals, Espanyol.
+In a 2007 La Liga match, Messi's Barcelona was trailing 1-0 to city rivals, Espanyol.
 The desperate Messi flung himself at a Zambrotta cross and punched the ball into the goal.
 The goal miraculously stood as none of the officials appeared to see the transgression.

-2. Theirry Henry vs Ireland
+2. Theirry Henry Vs. Ireland

 A place in the 2010 World Cup was at stake when France met Ireland in a qualification playoff.
 The underwhelming French team had been held to a 1-1 aggregate draw, triggering a rare period of extra time.
-With the Irish team defending desperately, Malouda sent a free kick into the penalty area.
+With the Irish team defending desperately, Malouda sent a free-kick into the penalty area.
 The indefatigable Henry controlled the ball with his arm before using his hand to push it into a crossing position.
 His subsequent cross met the head of William Gallas, who ended Ireland's hopes of a World Cup place.
 Henry's wonderful career was tainted by the episode, and he claimed to have received death threats as a result.

-1. Diego Maradona vs England
+1. Diego Maradona Vs. England

 Diego Maradona has undoubtedly scored the most famous handball goal of all time.
-The incident was so memorable that it was dubbed, The Hand of God, after the player used the phrase in a post-match interview.
+The incident was so memorable that it was dubbed The Hand of God after the player used the phrase in a post-match interview.

-The stage was the 1986 World Cup quarter finals between Maradona's Argentina and a promising England team.
+The stage was the 1986 World Cup quarter-finals between Maradona's Argentina and a promising England team.
 With the score at 0-0, Maradona crafted an intricate run through the midfield, though his pass wasn't controlled by Jorge Valdano.
 England's Steve Hodge had an opportunity to clear, but he mishit the ball, allowing Maradona to challenge England's goalkeeper (Peter Shilton) for the ball.
 With Shilton having an 8-inch height advantage, Maradona's only chance to score was to use his arm.
 The Tunisian referee failed to spot the little Argentinian fist the ball into the goal, resulting in a 2-1 victory for the South American side.